 OnDisable methods which we use to start and stop recording packets which contain our gesture.

 We also set an event handler which is fired when a new packet is recorded.
 In the next step this packet gets serialized into a byte-array which is supported by PUN out of the box.
 Afterwards it is added to our previously created list and is then ready to get sent across the network.
+In order to avoid sending unnecessary data and prevent a disconnect, that might occur due to message size exceeding, we implement a condition first which checks if we have to process the other part of the function at all.
 See below:

 Since we have a serializer now we also need a deserializer which helps us deserializing the received packets.

 Thus our next task is to implement this function.

 This function deserializes the incoming byte-arrays and recreates the packet data which is then queued on the